goodjobjohn/staircase/README.md

 [x] delete individual line
 [] multiple lists::
-    [x] insert list after last list on page on button event using .insertAdjacentHTML [x] identify target of click event and call related function [] add list to localStorage
+    [x] insert list after last list on page on button event using .insertAdjacentHTML [] when new list is created move cursor to first item [x] identify target of click event and call related function [] add list to localStorage
     [x] add item to list button
     [x] add item creates new item
+    [x] when add item the cursor moves to the new item [] enter on item creates new item
     [x] delete button deletes item
     [] store item to list
     [] enter on list item adds new item